yeshcodez/steptech_assignment/README.md

 while we creating the table we use primary key for a particular colume to display a unique number. add a data to the table to display it.
 (select * from table name) is the command to display list of record in the table.
+At the end of the code i have show the particular items in a list.
+### index.html
+In this i have coded the simple form to store the record in the database
+#### app1.py